marrujoalex/Website/beta/docs/index.md

 [Schrodinger](/schrodinger/index.md) is the promise library, used for asynchronous data flow.

+[MailKitten](/mailkitten/index.md) is used for sending emails over SMTP.

 ## Third party

 We're happy to work with the community and assist writing good libraries.
 Some problems are already solved by a third party without much room for improvement.
 These are such libraries.